yusuketomoto/chainer-fast-neuralstyle/README.md

 - Convolution kernel size 4 instead of 3.
 - Not sure whether adding/subtracting mean image is needed or not.
 In this implementation mean image subtraction is done before input image is fed into "image transformation network".

+## No Backward Compatibility
+##### Jul.
+19, 2016
+This version is not compatible with the previous versions.
+You can't use models trained by the previous implementation.
+Sorry for the inconvenience!

 ## License
 MIT